chipsalliance/Caliptra/doc/Caliptra.md

 Within this scope, the goals for a Caliptra 1.0 specification include:

-- Definition and design of the standard silicon internal RoT baseline:
+* Definition and design of the standard silicon internal RoT baseline:
-	- Reference functional specification:
+  * Reference functional specification:
-		- Scope including RTM and RTI capabilities
+    * Scope including RTM and RTI capabilities
-		- Control over SoC non-volatile state, including per asset entropy
+    * Control over SoC non-volatile state, including per asset entropy
-	- Reference APIs:
+  * Reference APIs:
-		- Attestation APIs
+    * Attestation APIs
-		- Internal SoC services
+    * Internal SoC services
-	- Reference implementation
+  * Reference implementation
-	- Open Source Reference ( including RTL and firmware reference code):
+  * Open Source Reference ( including RTL and firmware reference code):
-		- For implementation consistency, leverage open source dynamics to avoid pitfalls and common mistakes
+    * For implementation consistency, leverage open source dynamics to avoid pitfalls and common mistakes
-		- For accelerated adoption (e.g., so that future products can leverage existing designs and avoid having to start the design process from scratch)
+    * For accelerated adoption (e.g., so that future products can leverage existing designs and avoid having to start the design process from scratch)
-		- For greater transparency, to avoid fragmentation in the implementation space
+    * For greater transparency, to avoid fragmentation in the implementation space
-	- Firmware and RTL logical design are open, managed by consortium.
+  * Firmware and RTL logical design are open, managed by consortium.
-- Consistency - across the industry in the internal RoT (iRoT) architecture and implementation
+* Consistency - across the industry in the internal RoT (iRoT) architecture and implementation
-	- DICE Identity, Measurement and Recovery
+  * DICE Identity, Measurement and Recovery
-- The silicon iRoT scope includes all datacenter-focused server class SoC / ASIC (datacenter focused) devices (SSD - DC, NIC, CPU, GPU - DC):
+* The silicon iRoT scope includes all datacenter-focused server class SoC / ASIC (datacenter focused) devices (SSD - DC, NIC, CPU, GPU - DC):
-	- Critical priority are devices with the ability to handle user plain text data
+  * Critical priority are devices with the ability to handle user plain text data
-		- Top priority are CPU SoCs
+    * Top priority are CPU SoCs
-		- Other examples include SmartNIC and accelerators
+    * Other examples include SmartNIC and accelerators
-	- Over time scope includes further data center devices
+  * Over time scope includes further data center devices
-		- SSD, HDD, BMC, DIMM
+    * SSD, HDD, BMC, DIMM

 Explicitly out of scope is how silicon integration into backend work is performed such as:

-- Foundry IP integration
+* Foundry IP integration
-- Physical design countermeasures
+* Physical design countermeasures
-- Analog IPs
+* Analog IPs
-- Post manufacture test and initialization (OSAT)
+* Post manufacture test and initialization (OSAT)
-- Certification
+* Certification

 ## Use Cases

 The Silicon RoT use cases can be supported through the adoption of specific industry standards and association/consortium specifications.
-Refer to *[Industry Standards and Association Consortium Specifications*](#Industry Standards and Association / Consortium Specifications)*.
+Refer to specific documents in [References](#References).

 In this version, Caliptra Silicon RoT desired capabilities address the basics of supply chain security use cases.

 ### Supply Chain Security

-- **Mutable Code Integrity:** The objective here is to prove the device is running genuine firmware that the device manufacturer can vouch for its authenticity and integrity, and the device owner can ensure only authorized updates are applied to the device.
+* **Mutable Code Integrity:** The objective here is to prove the device is running genuine firmware that the device manufacturer can vouch for its authenticity and integrity, and the device owner can ensure only authorized updates are applied to the device.
 This flow is aligned with [Reference 10](#ref-10) and can be achieved with dual signature verification of equal imposition.
-- **Configuration and Lifecycle Management**: allow the platform owner to securely configure the RoT capabilities, and enable/authorize lifecycle state transitions of the SoC.
+* **Configuration and Lifecycle Management**: allow the platform owner to securely configure the RoT capabilities, and enable/authorize lifecycle state transitions of the SoC.

 ### DICE Protection Environment